NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Arena editor with the ability to change tile heights
 - Arena presets (WIP)
 - Shrink preview that shows a rough approximation of what the arena will be like at what time during the spawnset
-- Easily replacing (and restoring) the currently active spawnset in the game
+- Easily replacing the currently active spawnset in the game

 ## System requirements